I've come to expect more from Chronicle reporter Brett Clanton. And yet, he disappoints in

 'Big deal.
 It does not mean that you will be paying more at the pump this summer,' he said."

 Why can't the readers handle the fact that gas prices are more complex than the costs it takes to produce the product they desire so much?
-I imagine it is the lack of basic economic knowledge by the public that led to these results when asked questioned on the subject:
+I imagine it is the lack of basic economic knowledge by the public that led to

 The 2007 ENERGY IQ SURVEY